Using our integration with Xero allows you to conveniently raise invoices in Xero directly from Qwilr.

 Automatically pushing quotes to create Xero invoices

-At the top right of a Quote block, selecting the small Xero icon opens a menu with the Xero settings.
+At the top left of a Quote block, selecting the small Xero icon opens a menu with the Xero settings.

 Select the appropriate contact and account, and publish the project.
 You'll want to be sure to always select a Contact and Account or an invoice won't be generated.